OSUParcel/ParcelServer/README.md

 Google App Engine Server for Oregon State Google Hackathon 2014

 Add, update and list parcels using the HTTP GET API below.
 All data is returned in JSON format.
-Success returns [{"message":"success"}], failure returns [{"message":"failure"}], with the exception of locateparcels returning a JSON array upon success.
+Success returns [{"message":"success"}], failure returns [{"message":"Error message"}], with the exception of locateparcels returning a JSON array upon success.
 ##API:

 ####dropparcel